scikit-hep/awkward/README.md

 **NumPy-like idioms**.

 Arrays are **dynamically typed**, but operations on them are **compiled and fast**.
-Behavior coincides with NumPy when arrays are regular;
-generalizes when they're not.
+Their behavior coincides with NumPy when array dimensions are regular and generalizes when they're not.

 <table>
   <tr>